 » The Americas are visa hassle free for most (Australians and Kiwis have a few problems in South America).
 Visas are almost always free on the border and for a nice long period.
 Do check, there are some funny scenarios - for example: some EU countries may need a visa for Bolivia and US/Australian citizens will in some case have to pay a fee.
 For US citizens things are tightening up in Latin America with this reciprocity tax/fee causing visa costs to really mount up for USA citizens (see comment) not just in Brazil, but in many other of the regions countries (Bolivia/Chile), making country hopping expensive.
 Central America is free of most visa hassle.

-» Europe is visa fee for most developed nations with the exceptions of a few ex-USSR countries.
+» Europe is visa free for most developed nations with the exceptions of a few ex-USSR countries.

-Western Europe is visa hassle free for most and with Serbia finally dropping their visa requirement, most can crisscross Europe at leisure.
+Western Europe is visa hassle free for most can crisscross Europe at leisure.

 Eastern Europe is now visa free for most.
 Some like Albania require on the border fees.
-Moldavia and the Ukraine have recently dropped visa requirements for most (EU, Swiss, Japan, USA/Canada) and the EU has extended to include the likes of Romania and Bulgaria, but with some Eastern European countries Ozzies, Kiwis and Yanks will require a visa (Baltic's, Poland & Bulgaria now don't).
+Moldavia, Serbia and the Ukraine have recently dropped visa requirements for most (EU, Swiss, Japan, USA/Canada) and the EU has extended to include the likes of Romania and Bulgaria, but with some Eastern European countries Ozzies, Kiwis and Yanks will require a visa (Baltics, Poland & Bulgaria now don't).

 Azerbaijan, Belarus and Russia will require expensive and sometimes difficult visas (a letter of invitation will be required issued by an agency that makes you a real (or in the case of Russia, usually 'theoretical') hotel booking.